 Whole Child Development.

-Here at All-Star Academy we focus on whole child development.
+Here at All-Star Academy we focus on holistic development.
 We develop each child's mind, body, character, and spirit.
 We offer research-based & data-driven curriculum that is rooted in adaptability to develop and inspire our students to their fullest potential.

 Student Data Report Example

-The Five Domains of Development : Our Foundation
+The 7 Domains of Development : Our Foundation

-There are five domains of early childhood development.
+There are seven domains of early childhood development.

 Social development refers to your child's ability to make and maintain relationships.